iionly/Elgg_1.8_identicon/identicon/README.txt

 Installation and configuration:

+(0. If you have a previous version of the plugin installed, disable it on your site and remove the identicon plugin folder from your mod directory completely before copying the new version on the server.)

 1. copy the Identicon plugin folder into the mod folder on your server and
 2. enable the plugin in the admin section of your site.